ISL 2019-20: Roy Krishna - David Williams makes me a better player | Goal.com

 ATK grabbed a lot of attention this summer when they roped in strike Roy Krishna and David Williams from A-League side Wellington Phoenix.

-The duo had netted 29 goals for Wellington Phoenix last season in the A-League and thus there was a lot of hype surrounding the two players.
+The duo had netted 29 goals for Wellington Phoenix last season in the A-League and hence there was a lot of hype surrounding the two players.

-Both the strikers have lived up to the hype so far scoring three goals each in four matches in the ongoing Indian Super League (ISL) ISL.
+Both the strikers have lived up to expectations so far scoring three goals each in four matches in the ongoing Indian Super League (ISL).

-Roy Krishna, on Saturday, netted a brace and guided ATK to their third consecutive win in the ISL and helped them reach the top of the table before the international break.
+Roy Krishna, on Saturday, bagged a brace and guided ATK to their third consecutive win in the ISL which propelled the Kolkata-based side to the top of the table before the international break.

 Speaking to Goal on his performance against Jamshedpur FC, Krishna said, “It has been good so far.
 As a striker, I need to score goals.
 It's good that I scored two goals today but credit goes to the team.
 I think we defended really well when we needed to.
 Everyone played really well today.”